 Warrior, Thief, Monk, Red Mage, White Mage, and Black Mage.* (In the original English version Warrior is known as Fighter, and Monk as Black Belt)* — These classes can later be leveled up to Knight, Ninja, Master, Red Wizard, White Wizard and Black Wizard.

 To me, this game is a gem.
-But surprisingly there are many that disagree and cite the title’s weaknesses compared to future games in the series.
-One this most everyone agrees on, however, is the magic of the game soundtrack.
+But surprisingly, there are many that disagree and cite the title’s weaknesses compared to future games in the series.
+One thing most everyone agrees on, however, is the magic of the game soundtrack.
 Composed by Nobuo Uematsu It was pretty impressive for an 8-bit system, and the subsequent remakes have really brought a whole new level of wonder to the soundtrack with fully orchestrated music.
 In my opinion, Uematsu is a very talented composer.
 If he been born several centuries prior, perhaps he’d receive the level of praise he deserves.

 Despite having played this game from start to finish over a dozen times in my life, I had a blast playing this title again.
 The new PSP exclusive dungeon and bosses were quite a refreshing challenge.
+This game is a true classic that has withstood the test of time.

-Difficulty: Medium – The modern day version of the game is quite a bit easier that the original 8bit release.
+Difficulty: Medium – The modern day version of the game is quite a bit easier that the original 8-bit release.
 That being said, the PSP version adds a new extremely challenging dungeon.
 Many people have been critical of the watered-down difficulty of the modern remakes, but honestly, I think it makes for a good starting point for players new to the series.

 Story: On it’s surface, the game story seems simplistic, but as you progress it becomes quite deep and convoluted.
 In the end, I’m not even sure I understand the subtle details of the whole time-loop scenario.
 The story is unfolded only by talking to NPCs.